-[E]G. "Co-payment" means the portion of the approved and agreed upon monthly child care cost for clients receiving child care assistance that the client is required to pay to the child care provider.
+G. "Co-payment" means the portion of the approved and agreed upon monthly child care cost for clients receiving child care assistance that the client is required to pay to the child care provider.
 The department's payment to the provider is reduced by the co-payment amount.

-[F]H. "Department" means the New Mexico children, youth and families department (CYFD).
+H. "Department" means the New Mexico children, youth and families department (CYFD).

-[G]I. "Earned income" means income received as wages from employment or as profit from selfemployment.
+I. "Earned income" means income received as wages from employment or as profit from selfemployment.

+J.

-[H]J. "Homeless children and youth" [means an individual who lacks a fixed, regular, and adequate nighttime residence; and an individual who has a primary nighttime residence that is:] means individuals who lack a fixed, regular, and adequate nighttime residence, which includes:
+"Homeless children and youth" means individuals who lack a fixed, regular, and adequate nighttime residence, which includes: